embergershared/ut-lab/README.md

     }
 ```

   > The variable `sut` stands for `System Under Test`.
-With this convention, we easily know what is tested in the unit test code
+With this convention, we easily know what is tested in the unit test code.
   >
-  > The `expected` and `actual` (or `result`) variables' names are usual names used in unit test.
-It helps distinguish right away the elements in the `Assert`.
+  > The `expected` and `actual` (or `result`) variables' names are usual names used in unit testing.
+It helps distinguish right away the elements for the `Assert`.

 - Run `Test / Run All Tests`